L&I Claim Closure

 Reopening Your Claim

 This is a different type of legal remedy.
 You can only request reopening if your claim is finally closed, meaning more than 60 days have passed since the initial closure.
-It is more difficult to reopen a claim than to keep it open.
-For more information see Reopening an L&I Claim.
+It is often more difficult to reopen a claim than to keep it open.
+For more information, see Reopening an L&I Claim.